Webhook Code Examples

 // $webhookSecret = getenv('TRUST_SWIFTLY_SECRET');

-$webhookSecret = 'XXXX'; // Replace with your actual secret key.
+$webhookSecret = 'XXXX'; // Replace with your actual webhook signing secret.

 // --- 2.
 Get Request Data ---